No Podrás Escapar de Mí

-No Podrás Escapar de Mí is the second album released by Colombian singer/composer Carlos Vives.
+No Podrás Escapar de Mí (You Won't Be Able to Escape from Me) is the second album released by Colombian singer/composer Carlos Vives.
 It was released in 1987, Vives was best known as the star of soap operas at the time of its release.
 The album contains romantic ballads and Rock music sung in Spanish.
 Vives embraced Vallenato later in his career.
 Although the title track reached number 30 in the Billboard Hot Latin Tracks, the album was largely ignored by the public, and is a collector's item for fans.

 Description

 Released in 1987, "You can't escape me" is a record made near the end of the 1980's.
 Despite its characteristic hair that adorns the cover of the album, the music is very different from that of Vives did with Clásicos de la Provincia in 1993.
 Instead where it is known Vives with the sound vallenato, the songs are mixed with the sound of pure pop Latino 80s and Rock in Spanish of the time.
 While Vives would make her acting career in Puerto Rico and doing what he liked "Music", this album is filled completely with a slower pace, ballads romantic and Rock much like he wanted.
 Vives, despite his distinctive voice, made a more commercial music attributed the interest of the record Sony Music at the time, allowing the directives and take agreement the album had this label.